TheOneTheProdigy/OMRA-LocoNet-DCC-Booster/README.md

 Have a look in the [PCB Manufacturing Folder](https://github.com/TheOneTheProdigy/OMRA-LocoNet-DCC-Booster/tree/Main-2.0/PCB)

 There you will find the EasyEDA CAD files, schematics, gerber files, and all the board design files.
-You will need to find a manufacture like JLCPCB and print few couple boards.
+You will need to find a manufacture like JLCPCB and print few boards.

 Also take a look at the BOM for the list of components you will need to complete the project.